How to Get Rid of Dark Spots Fast: Expert Tips (2025)

 Common Causes of Dark Spots

-• Aging: Known as age spots or liver spots, these appear with time, especially on the face, hands, and chest.
+• Aging: These spots are also called age spots or liver spots; apparently they build up with age, particularly on the face, hands and the chest.

 Types of Dark Spots

-• Post-inflammatory hyperpigmentation (PIH): Often from acne or trauma.
+• Post-inflammatory hyperpigmentation (PIH): Acne, or trauma is typical.

-• Melasma: This is hormonal and often shows up as large patches on the face.
+• Melasma: this is hormonal, and it is primarily found in large spots on the face.

-• Sunspots: Caused by UV exposure, typically small and brown.
+• Sunspots: The UV radiations create them and are usually small and brown.

 • Freckles: Genetic and UV-triggered; usually harmless.